 If you feel a dull ache at your low back, or you can feel your hips rocking a bit, that saddle is likely too high.

 Using the same images track to a point where the crank arm is forward-horizontal and look to the knee.

-If it’s behind, try sliding your seat forward a bit, until the center of the knee is vertically in line with your pedal axle.
+If it’s behind, try sliding your seat forward a bit, until the centre of the knee is vertically in line with your pedal axle.
 The opposite of course if your knee is in front of the pedal axle.

 When you moved your seat forward or backward did you notice your seat height seemed to change?
 If you moved your seat forward to move your knee forward, you’ll likely need to raise your seat, too.
-The opposite is of course true if you moved your seat rearward.
+The opposite is, of course, true if you moved your seat rearward.

-This little dance goes until you’ve found something that feels smooth and balanced.
+This little dance goes on until you’ve found something that feels smooth and balanced.
 No rocking back and forth, no muscle groups feeling like they’re doing more than their share of the work, and no aching knees or hips.